 Our family loves Elephant and Piggie, so of course an Elephant and Piggie activity book was a no-brainer.
 There are games and art prompts and it’s just as fantastic as you’d expect.
 My girls loved it so much they used it to create a huge art exhibit in Ella’s room and then charged Bart and me admission to come view the art.
 It was awesome.

 These are SO spectacular.
 When you open the book, it all just looks like a bunch of blobs, but as you start coloring, an animal image emerges like magic.
-These activity books have gotten SO much use in our house this year.
+These activity books have gotten SO much use in our house over the past year.

-I grew up on Brain Quest and I was delighted when Ani’s preschool teacher sent each child home a few years ago with the Summer Brain quest activity books for kids.
+I grew up on Brain Quest and I was delighted when my daughter’s preschool teacher sent each child home a few years ago with the Summer Brain quest activity books for kids.
 They’re packed with full-color illustrations, stickers, a progress map and all sorts of fun activities that are also educational.
 It’s basically the perfect cross between an activity book and an educational workbook.
+Plus, my kids love using them when they play school.

 I first discovered Ed Emberley as a school librarian when his books were checked out on a daily basis by my students and then my sister-in-law gave us a few of his books for Christmas and they have been HUGELY popular.
 If my girls are getting restless, pulling out some paper, markers and these books keeps everyone happy for a good long time.
 (And even happier if I turn on a podcast for them to listen to while they draw – our favorites are this one and this one).